mkarche/social-media-dashboard/README.md

 ### Continued development

-For future projects I plan to focus on TypeScript and using CSS variables in JS styled components ($variable) instead of defining variables in css file (then using var(--css-variable))
+For future projects I plan to focus on TypeScript and on using CSS variables in JS styled components theme instead of defining variables in css file (then using var(--css-variable))

 ### Useful resources